 Whatever end-of-life option you choose for your loved one, you’ll want to be sure it’s as special as the life lived.
 For more information about unique end-of-life options to celebrate your loved one, continue reading below.

 According to the Green Burial Council (GBC), “It’s a way of caring for the dead with minimal environmental impact that aids in the conservation of natural resources, reduction of carbon emissions, protection of worker health, and the restoration and/or preservation of habitat.”

-Green burials are free from formaldehyde, metal or concrete grave liners and burial vaults.
-Caskets, coffins or alternative containers are made of biodegradable materials to transport the body.
+Green burials, or natural burials, are free from formaldehyde, metal or concrete grave liners and burial vaults.
+The caskets, coffins or alternative containers used to transport the body are made of biodegradable materials.

 Advocates of green burial take comfort in knowing that as their bodies decompose, they become part of nature.
 While many funeral homes may say that they support green burial, look for a facility that is certified by the GBC.
 Busch Funeral and Crematory Services is one of only 16 GBC-certified funeral homes in Ohio.